k1r0s/ritley-alpha/README.md

 #### Docs
 Ritley uses Node's default http package to manage all stuff.
 You don't have to worry about learn another API but [this one](https://nodejs.org/api/http.html) that you may already known.

+Although there are a few aditions:

+- `request.query` contains a json representation of querystring parameters
+- `request.body` contains the payload represented in string
+- `request.buffer` contains the binary payload inside a buffer
+- `request.toJSON()` will try to convert request.body to json object using `JSON.parse`

 For convenience inside any AbstractResource subclass you can access:

 ```javascript